Lake George

 • Saddle-Up Stables: Horseback riding around a trail with stunning views.

-• UpYonda Farm: Environmental education center for all ages.
+• UpYonda Farm: Environmental education center for all ages just 5 miles north of the house in Bolton Landing.
 Very interesting.
 Hike.
 Butterfly house in summer.
 Open year round.
 See www.upyondafarm.com.
+Call 518-644-9767.

 In the Fall